My Phoenix Rising: Rebuilding Life After a Stroke in the U.S.

 Conclusion

-To all the stroke survivors, families, and caregivers out there, remember—you’re not alone.
+To all the survivors, families, and caregivers out there, remember—you’re not alone.
 There’s a community ready to support you on this road to recovery.
 Stay strong, stay informed, and let’s continue spreading the word about stroke recovery in the United States.